-An appropriate conservation topic from any apposite area, including such fields as historical archaeology, documentation, legislation, economics, technology, or a specific building restoration project.
-Conditions governing submission of the Project Report appear in the Calendar.
+An appropriate conservation topic from an associated field including such areas as historical archaeology, documentation, legalisation, economics, technology or a specific building restoration project.
+The topic of the graduate project is to be chosen in conjunction with the course convenor.
+Conditions governing the submission of the Graduate Project appear in the calendar.